 My art jewelry and mixed media assemblage art proceed in harmony with the ‘up-cycling and repurposing’ movement, which seeks to reevaluate the worth of waste by reinventing and reclaiming discarded materials in new and unexpected ways giving it a second life, transforming its original design into something new.

 My process and my inspiration are material-focused.
-Using non-organic discarded materials and reworking them to create unexpectedly organic shapes and patterns.
+Using non-organic discarded materials and found objects and reworking them to create unexpectedly organic shapes and patterns.
 I aim to create art jewelry and assemblages that demand a fundamental reconsideration of material and purpose.
 I strive to make art that is thought-provoking and surprising.
 Art that is contemporary and makes a creative and thoughtful statement.